buildo/webseed/README.md

 5. [Domain model](#domain-model)

 ## Queries
+[`avenger`](https://github.com/buildo/avenger) allows declaring data dependencies via `Query`.
+Using `react-avenger` a component can declare a dependency from a query.

-[`revenge`](https://github.com/buildo/revenge) provides a `@queries` decorator for declaring data dependencies on components.
-An example of `@queries` usage is shown in [`app/containers/AuthContainer.js`](https://github.com/buildo/revenge-webseed/blob/master/src/app/containers/AuthContainer.js), that uses the `user` query.
+An example of usage is shown in [`app/containers/HelloContainer.js`](https://github.com/buildo/webseed/blob/master/src/app/containers/HelloContainer.js), that uses the `user` query.

-Queries definitions are in [`app/queries.js`](https://github.com/buildo/revenge-webseed/blob/master/src/app/queries.js).
+Queries definitions are in [`app/queries.js`](https://github.com/buildo/webseed/blob/master/src/app/queries.js).
 This webseed comes with an example query, which is the aforementioned `user` query.

+## Commands
+[`avenger`](https://github.com/buildo/avenger) also provides `Command`.
+A `Command` execute an action and potentially invalidates a set of queries.
+As with queries, `react-avenger` provides a way of declaring the commands needed by a component.

+An example of usage is shown in [`app/containers/LoginContainer.js`](https://github.com/buildo/webseed/blob/master/src/app/containers/LoginContainer.js), that uses the `doLogin` command.

+Commands definitions are in [`app/commands.js`](https://github.com/buildo/webseed/blob/master/src/app/commands.js).
+This webseed comes with two example commands: `doLogin` and `doLogout`.

 ## Authentication
-In [`app/routes.js`](https://github.com/buildo/revenge-webseed/blob/master/src/app/routes.js) you'll find two main route trees under `App`:

-- `LoginRoute`
-- `AuthenticatedRoute`
+Authentication is provided by `AuthContainer` and `LoginContainer`

-`LoginRoute` displays a login interface, with username and password fields.
-When the form is submit, it invokes the `doLogin` action defined in `App.js`.
+`LoginContainer` displays a login interface, with username and password fields.
+When the form is submit, it invokes the `doLogin` command.
 The HTTP request is stubbed and it returns a fake token, which is stored in a cookie.

-`LoginRoute` automatically automatically redirects to `/` whenever immediately after a successful login and/or when navigating to it with a token already present.
-The redirection destination can be configured using the `authenticatedPath` prop.
+`LoginContainer` automatically automatically redirects to `/` whenever immediately after a successful login and/or when navigating to it with a token already present.

-`AuthenticatedRoute` is the dual of `LoginRoute`.
-When navigating to it without a token, it automatically redirects to `/login` (again, this can be configured, using the `loginRoute` prop).
+`AuthenticatedContainer` is the dual of `LoginContainer`.
+When navigating to it without a token, it automatically redirects to `/login`.
 Also, it listens to changes of the app state and if the token is invalidated (i.e. removed), it performs the same redirection.

 ## i18n
 Several i18n facilities are provided (built on top of `react-intl`).

-[`app/Hello/Hello.js`](https://github.com/buildo/revenge-webseed/blob/master/src/app/components/Hello/Hello.js) shows an example of using the `intlMethods` decorator to access the i18n facilities.
+[`app/Hello/Hello.js`](https://github.com/buildo/webseed/blob/master/src/app/components/Hello/Hello.js) shows an example of using the `intlMethods` decorator to access the i18n facilities.

 The greeting displayed to the user is translated using `this.formatMessage` (injected by the decorator).